Metacognition and Uncertainty Communication in Humans and Large Language Models: Comparing Human and LLM Metacognitive Architecture and Behavior

 \subsection{Divergences Between Human and LLM Metacognition}

 Despite a number of parallels, there remain important differences between human and LLM metacognition.
-In humans, the ability to metacognitively form confidence judgments is typically thought to rest on the formation of a \textit{second-order representation}: a separate evaluation or reassessment of the internal representations prompted by input information and which gave rise to a behavioral output \citep{peters2022towards}; unless explicitly present in their architecture, LLMs may not form such second-order self-evaluative representations unless explicitly prompted to do so.
-Relatedly, LLMs may be less able to correctly evaluate the source of such second-order representations or judgments, suggesting they lag humans in distinguishing between metacognition and theory of mind.
+In humans, many researchers suppose that the ability to form confidence judgments rests on the formation of a \textit{second-order representation}: a separate evaluation or reassessment of the internal representations prompted by input information and which gave rise to a behavioral output \citep{peters2022towards}.
+(Note: not all experts in human metacognition agree with the second-order assessment view; see \cite{zheng2025onetype} for discussion.)
+Unless explicitly present in their architecture, LLMs may not form such second-order self-evaluative representations unless explicitly prompted to do so.
+Relatedly, LLMs may be less able to correctly evaluate the source of uncertainty in their internal representations, suggesting they lag humans in distinguishing between metacognition and theory of mind.
 LLMs are prone to conflate their own beliefs with those attributed to others; that is, they are less able to separate the speaker’s belief from their own compared to humans when interpreting uncertain statements \citep{belem2024perceptions}.